9brada6/tabs-with-posts/development.md

 - Add a lot of notices in order by setting.
 Some ideas: if orderby comments is set in asc order.
 If only order by comments is set, then suggest to add orderby date.

-- Add a nice "Settings successfully saved" or "deleted" message.

 - Add in documentation examples on how to use advanced arguments and what query filters to use.
 - Order: maybe add more orders, like post__in?.